basarbatucan/Tree-OLNP/README.md

 This implementation also contains cross-validation of the hyper-parameters.
 Best set of hyper-parameters are selected based on NP-score with grid search.<br/>

 # Evaluating and Using the results
-Running the model will generate 4 different graphs.<br/>
+Running the model will generate 6 different graphs.<br/>
 These graphs correspond to transient behaviour of the model during training.<br/>
 In order to look at the final results, use the latest element of each array for the corresponding metric.<br/>
-Graphs of the 4 different arrays are shown below.<br/>
+Graphs of the 6 different arrays are shown below.<br/>
 <img src="figures/code_output.png"><br/>

 Top and bottom figures are related to train and test, respectively.
 The number of samples in training is related to the augmentation (explained in model parameters).<br/>
 In current case, the number of training samples is ~150k.
 Similarly, for test figures, there are 100 data points, where each point is an individual test of the existing<br/>
+Model also calculates the weights for each class in order to satisfy target false alarm declared by the user.<br/>
 model at different stages of the training.
 Please refer to the paper for more detailed explanation.<br/>

 # Running the Model with a new data set